Lindsay Craig

 Frank Filocomo

-Frank Filocomo is the Development Assistant at National Review Institute.
+Frank Filocomo is the Program Manager at National Review Institute.
 Frank graduated the Wilf Family Department of Politics at New York University.
 His focus was American government and U.S. trade policy.
 As an undergraduate student, he attended St. Francis College in Brooklyn Heights.
 There he chaired the St. Thomas Moore Pre Law Society’s Mock Trial Committee; founded the William McKinley Society, a free speech club and; is a member of Pi Sigma Alpha, the National Political Science Honor Society.
 In his free time, Frank is a jazz guitarist who plays at various restaurants and cafes throughout New York City.
-He was formerly an intern at NRI.
+He was formerly an intern and development assistant at NRI.

 Matthew Jean-Baptiste